ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

 Interestingly, Least Skipper appears to be quite at home on islands.
 It has been reported from the Elizabeth Islands (Nashawena, Naushon, Cuttyhunk, and Penikese) both in Atlas years and in MBC records.
 In the Boston Harbor Islands, Mark Mello found it on 7/1/2002 on Calf Island, and the Atlas found it on Thompson’s Island in 1988.
-The Atlas found Least Skipper at Siasconset on Nantucket, and on nearby Madaket and Tuckernuck islands.
-MBC observers have also found it on Nantucket; see photo above.
-And Least Skipper is common on Martha’s Vineyard, according to MBC records and the Vineyard checklist (Pelikan 2002).
+The 2006-2007 Boston Harbor Islands study likewise found it on Calf, Thompson's, and Middle Brewster islands (Rykken specimens in the MCZ).

 Broods and Flight Time

-Here is what Scudder wrote about the spring emergence of Least Skipper in the late 1800’s: “It appears on the wing early in June, occasionally as early as the 1st but ordinarily not before the 7th in the southernmost parts of New England or the 10th or 12th in the vicinity of Boston; occasionally it is a little later (1889:1561).”
-Collector F. H. Sprague reported that the date of its first appearance in Wollaston (Quincy) in 1878 was June 5 (Sprague 1879).
+About the spring emergence of Least Skipper in the late 1800’s, Scudder wrote “It appears on the wing early in June, occasionally as early as the 1st but ordinarily not before the 7th in the southernmost parts of New England or the 10th or 12th in the vicinity of Boston; occasionally it is a little later " (1889:1561).
+And, collector F. H. Sprague reported that the date of Least Skipper's first appearance in Wollaston (Quincy) in 1878 was June 5 (Sprague 1879).
+Both these historical accounts are quite specific about dates and locations.
+It would appear therefore that Least Skipper begins it flight a bit earlier now than it did a century ago.

 Outlook